marco-bertelli/chronos/README.md

 guarantee the same level of persistence as Mongo (should the server need to be restarted/crash).

-Agenda decides to focus on persistence without requiring special configuration of Redis (thereby degrading the performance of the Redis server on non-critical data, such as sessions).
+Chronos decides to focus on persistence without requiring special configuration of Redis (thereby degrading the performance of the Redis server on non-critical data, such as sessions).

 Ultimately if enough people want a Redis driver instead of Mongo, I will write one.
 (Please open an issue requesting it).
-For now, Agenda decided to focus on guaranteed persistence.
+For now, Chronos decided to focus on guaranteed persistence.

 ### Spawning / forking processes

-Ultimately Agenda can work from a single job queue across multiple machines, node processes, or forks.
+Ultimately Chronos can work from a single job queue across multiple machines, node processes, or forks.
 If you are interested in having more than one worker, [Bars3s](http://github.com/bars3s) has written up a fantastic example of how one might do it:

 ```js
 const cluster = require('cluster');